seatedscribe/csv-cruncher/README.md

 This parser aims at validating most of the CSV formats out there, or dying trying.
-It is built on the top of the RFC4180 which to me is a good starting point, but since it is not considering all the different flavours it needed to be slightly extended (e.g. ignoring comments)
+It is built on the top of the RFC4180 which to me is a good starting point, but since it is not considering all the different flavours actually used in the real world, it needed to be slightly extended (e.g. ignoring comments)

 Just for reference, this is the RFC grammar as provided by the IETF: